irsbugs/cmrt/CMRT_Spark_Mail.md

 The subscribe button also needs to send this data to Spark Essentials CiviCRM.
 In CiviCRM the actions need to include:

 * Creating a new Individual contact.
-* Use the CiviCRM variables: "Email Address".
-First name" and "Last Name"
+* Use the CiviCRM variables: "Email Address", First name" and "Last Name"
 * Adding the "Newsletter Subscriber" group to the new Individual contact.
 * Checking the new contact doesn't arleady exists.
 * Checking that there is no spamming of the input form.